bodeolukolu/GBSapp/ReadMe.md

 - Fully-automated: “walk-away” and “walk-through” mode.
 - Dosage-based variant/haplotype calling and filtering.
 - Haploid (1x), Diploid (2x), Tetraploid (4x), Hexaploid (6x), and Octoploid (8x).
+- Uses splice-aware aligner for RNAseq data (recommended only for haploid or diploid genomes)
 - Captures and codes variable dosage/copy number in paleopolyploids.
+- Allows for use of haplotype-resolved reference genomes.
 - Can restrict variants call to reads to uniquely mapped
 - Multi-locus variants (paralogs-derived) can also be produced (annotates variant with reference genome copy number).
 - Additional haplotype-based filtering (useful for high-fidelity targeted-genotyping).